manoj140508/python-to-do-list/README.md

 - Additional Information
 - Status (Pending / Completed)

-## Concepts Used
+Concepts Used

-This project was built to practice the following Python concepts:
+This project was built to practice:

 - Variables
-- Lists
-- Dictionaries
 - User Input
-- Conditional Statements (if, elif, else)
+- Conditional Statements
-- Loops (while, for)
+- Loops
+- File Handling
+- Reading Files
+- Writing Files
+- Updating File Contents
-- CRUD Operations (Create, Read, Update, Delete)
+- CRUD Operations

-## How It Works
+How It Works

-### Add Task
+Add Task:
-Users can create a new task by entering:
+Users can add a new task by entering:
 - Task name
 - Deadline
 - Additional information

-The task is automatically assigned a status of Pending.
+The task is automatically assigned a status of Pending and saved to a text file.

-### View Tasks
+View Tasks:
-Displays all tasks along with:
+Displays all tasks stored in the file.

+Mark Task Completed:
+Updates the status of a selected task from Pending to Completed.

+Update Task:
+Allows users to modify:
 - Task name
 - Deadline
 - Information
 - Status

-### Mark Task Completed
-Allows users to change the status of a task from Pending to Completed.

-### Update Task
-Users can modify:
-- Task name
-- Deadline
-- Information
-- Status

-### Delete Task
+Delete Task:
-Removes a task from the list.
+Removes a task from the file permanently.

-### Exit
+Exit:
 Closes the application.

+File Storage:

+Tasks are stored in a text file (task.txt).

+Unlike the previous version, tasks remain saved even after the program is closed and reopened.

-## Example Menu
+Example Menu:

 text 1.
 Add Task 2.
 View Task 3.
 Mark Task Completed 4.
-Update Your Task 5.
+Update Task 5.
 Delete Task 6.
 Exit

-## Example Task

-text Task Name : Complete Python Project Deadline  : 10-08-2025 Info      : Upload project to GitHub Status    : Pending

-## How to Run
+How to Run:

 1. Install Python 3.
 2. Download or clone this repository.